 Practice, Practice, Practice

-We wanted to take the pressure out of math drills, but still practice just like a math drill, so we created a Math Fact Fluency Practice set to see what would happen.
-Each week our students do a math “drill” where it isn’t timed.
+We wanted to take the pressure out of math drills but still practice just like a math drill, so we created a Math Fact Fluency Practice set to see what would happen.
+Each week, our students do a math “drill” where it isn’t timed.
 Students time themselves by writing down how long it took for them to finish.
 Our students can also use manipulatives or multiplication charts to help them get the answers.
-This is very helpful at first, but eventually students are able to get the answers without the extra help.
+This is very helpful at first, but eventually, students can get the answers without the extra help.

 Try Math Facts Fluency Graphing